reo7sp/dotfiles/README.md

 ## How to install

-You need have git, zsh, vim installed and ssh key too
+You need have git, zsh, vim and python installed

 ```sh
 git clone --depth 1 https://github.com/reo7sp/dotfiles